 When you bring your child to the doctor for developmental issues, the last thing you want to hear is that your child has a condition that may have been caused by complications that occurred during the labor and delivery process.
-If your child was born with or developed a birth injury due to negligence that happened during childbirth, you may be able to receive legal assistance.
+If your child was born with or developed an injury due to negligence that happened during childbirth, you may be able to receive legal assistance.
 A Baltimore cerebral palsy lawyer from Belsky, Weinberg & Horowitz, LLC can help.

 Cerebral palsy (CP) is a disorder that affects a child’s ability to move and maintain posture and balance.
 It’s caused by abnormal brain development or damage that’s caused to the brain while it’s still developing.
 This damage may occur while the fetus is still developing, during the process of labor and delivery, following delivery, or during the child’s early developmental stages.

 Most children with CP struggle to control their limbs and muscles.
 While the exact symptoms vary from child to child, all children with this condition require special care to learn to adjust to their disability.
 They may need special equipment to walk and/or physical therapy or may not be able to walk at all.
 Other motor functions and posture may also be affected.
 While the disorder doesn’t generally get worse over time, the symptoms can change over an individual’s lifetime.

 There are many potential causes for cerebral palsy, but there is, unfortunately, no cure.
 Some cases of this developmental disorder cannot be prevented and are due to external factors or influences beyond anyone’s control, but some cases can be prevented.
-These are the cases when the damage is sustained during a preventable birth injury.
+These are the cases when the damage is sustained during a preventable injury from birthing.
 Birth injuries are trauma-related and are often caused by a mistake made by a delivery team, doctor, nurse, or medical technician.